TheKikGen/stm32-tkg-hid-bootloader/README.md

 # STM32F10x TKG-HID-BOOTLOADER

 This is a HID (Human Interface Device) driverless booloader for the STM32F10x family line, including the famous Bluepill.
-It was largely inspired from https://github.com/Serasidis/STM32_HID_Bootloader from Vassilis Serasidis (respect to him !).
-This project is not really a fork anymore due to a lot of enhancements, code optimizations and bug corrections.
+It was inspired by  https://github.com/Serasidis/STM32_HID_Bootloader from Vassilis Serasidis (respect to him !), but is not compatible anymore due to a lot of enhancements, code optimizations and bug corrections.

 The bootloder **supports transparently low-medium and high density devices without recompilation**.
-As the STM32_HID_Bootloader project, tkg-hid-bootloader doesn't use any ST libraries, but only CMSIS from the ST SDK.
+The tkg-hid-bootloader doesn't use any ST libraries, but only CMSIS from the ST SDK.
 So, the bootloader size is under 4 Kbytes, allowing more space for user programs (user flash memory starts at 0x08001000).

 It was not possible (reasonable) to keep the size under the 2K, because before jumping to the user application, the bootloader must ensure that the current state of the MCU is clean.
 More, depending on your own hardware configuration, the size can vary with GPIO settings.
 So 4K is a good compromize between size and code quality, and will allow new features !

-The TKG-FLASH has many new features, like dump, simulation mode, progression bar, etc... and compatibilty with the STM32DUINO platform, and original HID-FLASH CLI is preserved.
+The TKG-FLASH has many new features, like info, dump, simulation mode, progression bar,compatibilty with the STM32DUINO platform, and can be easily integrated in the Arduino IDE

 Since version 3.10, a checksum control is done at the end of the flashing process.